 Last Updated on

-A well-built Tiki Hut creates an instant focal point in your backyard, offering a place where you can get away from all the stress and problems and simply enjoy the beauty of your garden.
+A well-built tiki hut creates an instant focal point in your backyard, offering a place where you can get away from all the stress and problems of everyday life and simply enjoy the beauty of your surroundings.

-If cared for properly, a Tiki Hut can last several decades.
-While a Tiki Hut does not require a lot of care and maintenance, it does occasionally require some basic attention.
+Whether you buy your tiki in the form of a portable kit or you have it custom built to your specs by professional builders, the point is, if cared for properly, a tiki hut can last several decades.
+While a tiki hut does not require a lot of care and maintenance, it does occasionally require some basic attention.

 Unfortunately, Tiki Huts are highly appealing to various pests which either feed on the wooden structure like the termites or worms or simply make them their home.